apoloval/fsuipc-rs/README.md

 You may also have a look to the [Hello World example][3].

-## Current limitations
+## Known limitations

+* It only works in Windows platform with x86 32 bits architecture.
+This is due to limitations of IPC protocol implemented in FSUIPC.
-It has not been tested with WideFS.
+* It has not been tested with WideFS.
 It is supposed to fail since it uses a different window identifier than FSUIPC.

 ## License